lmrodriguezr/Polloc/README.md

 -----------

 A perl package for detecting, comparing, grouping, extending and summarizing polymorphic loci in bacterial genomes.
+This package is mainly aimed to assist typing studies, but can be applied in a much wider range of projects.

 Requirements